Jail for man who stole S$50,000 from red packets at hotel wedding reception

 On the evening of the offence, he went to a Singapore Pools outlet and gambled away S$12,200 of the red packet money in four hours.

 He also had an account with an unlicensed gambling service provider.
 Lee deposited over S$36,000 of the stolen money to a bank account before converting these cash deposits into online gambling credits.
-From Apr 5 and Apr 7, 2025, Lee placed 195 bets with the converted credits.
+From Apr 5 to Apr 7, Lee placed 195 bets with the converted credits.

 When he was arrested on Apr 7, S$3,000 was seized from him.